 Regulatory Requirements

-MICs are subject to regulatory requirements and oversight, ensuring compliance with securities laws and investor protection.
 In Ontario, the Ontario Securities Commission is the regulatory body responsible for the management and operation of MICs.
 The Income Tax Act requires mortgage investment corporations to distribute 100% of net income, as verified by independent audit, to shareholders by way of dividends.
-Typically, MICs are also overseen by a Board of Directors, responsible for strategic oversight.
+Typically, a Board of Directors provides additional strategic oversight.

 Choosing the Right MIC